-Role of national and county governments in
+Role of national and county governments in the prevention of drop out.

-- the prevention of (a) formulate policies for the re-admission and integration of children who have dropped out of school by reason of pregnancy; - (b) put in place programmes and interventions- - (i) for the identification of factors leading to teenage pregnancies and the dropping out of institutions of basic education, by children; and - (ii) that prevent the dropping out of children from institutions of basic education; and - (c) put in place programmes for the assistance and education of vulnerable children and children in areas identified as having a high dropout rate owing to child pregnancy; - (d) collaborate with the relevant stakeholders in the establishment of dropout prevention programmes that provide information and education that build upon the children's own knowledge, skills, values and attitudes: and - (e) put in place programmes for the capacity building of teenage parents that aim at imparting skills including entrepreneurial skills to ensure that they practice responsible family life and that they are able to support their family.

-(2) Prevention programmes established under subsection (1) shall -

-- (a) involve the parents and guardians of the children in the governance of institutions of basic education and in the development of the code of conduct of the institution and strategies to prevent teenage pregnancies; - (b) encompass the provision of relevant information and support for the prevention of teenage pregnancies; - (c) include the sensitization of children and their parents on issues that have a negative impact the attendance of children: - (d) create linkages between institutions of basic education and the communities they serve with the aim encouraging school of attendance.
+- (i) for the identification of factors leading to child pregnancies and the dropping out of institutions of basic education, by children; and - (ii) that prevent the dropping out of children from institutions of basic education; and - (c) put in place programmes for the assistance and education of vulnerable children and children in areas identified as having a high dropout rate owing to child pregnancy; - (d) collaborate with the relevant stakeholders in the establishment of dropout prevention programmes that provide information and education to build upon the children's own knowledge, skills, values and attitudes; and - (e) put in place programmes for the capacity building of child parents that aim at imparting skills including entrepreneurial skills to ensure that they practice responsible family life and that they are able to support their family. - (2) Prevention programmes established under subsection (1) shall - (a) involve the parents and guardians of the children in the governance of institutions of basic education and in the development of the code of conduct of the institution and strategies to prevent teenage pregnancies; - (b) encompass the provision of relevant information and support for the prevention of teenage pregnancies; - (c) include the sensitisation of children and their parents on issues that have a negative impact on the school attendance of children; - (d) create linkages between institutions of basic education and the communities they serve with the aim of encouraging school attendance, sensitization and collaboration on issues affecting school attendance; and - (e) promote healthy lifestyles through positive role modelling and encouraging children to participate in activities and advocacy and awareness programmes that have a positive impact and encourage a healthy lifestyle.